doncandela/mgah/mgah.md

 #### A container that can use a GPU<a id="gpu-container"></a>

 - Make a definition file **`gpu.def`** with the following contents.
-As in the previous section we start with a Docker image that includes Python, Conda, and the Miniconda distribution and we install Numpy, Matplotlib, and Scipy.
-Now we also install CuPy, getting it from conda-forge to be sure it is up-to-date:
+As in the previous section we start with a Docker image that includes Python, Conda, and the Miniconda distribution and we install NumPy, Matplotlib, and SciPy.
+Now we also install CuPy, getting it from conda-forge to be sure it is up to date:

   ```
   Bootstrap: docker